facelessuser/coloraide/docs/src/markdown/api/index.md

 :
     Parameters | Defaults           | Description
     ---------- | ------------------ | -----------
-    `name`     |                    | Channel name or color space and channel name to retrieve value from.
+    `name`     |                    | A string containing a channel name or color space and channel separated by a `.` specifying the what channel to set.
+If `value` is omitted, `name` can also be a dictionary containing multiple channels, each specifying their own value to set.
     `value`    |                    | A numerical value, a string value accepted by the specified color space, or a function.

 Return